Skip to content

 ])

 A static ->options() select has no search box — the dropdown shows the full list.
-Call ->searchable() to add a search box and resolve options on the server (->searchPlaceholder() then sets its placeholder).
-For a static list long enough to need filtering, prefer ->searchable().
+Call ->searchable() with a resolver to add a search box and resolve options on the server (->searchPlaceholder() then sets its placeholder).
+There is no client-side filter for static options — a list long enough to need filtering belongs behind a resolver.

 ->searchable() turns the select into a server-driven search.
 The resolver receives $search (the query string) and returns the matching options; it may also inject $get/$state/$component and any container type such as Request through closure evaluation.
 The option value is the entity identifier and is fully controlled by the resolver, so it scales to large datasets without shipping every option to the client.